alloba/book-of-hours-notes/books/Lady Eva's Repose.md

 ### Study Complete Description
 I've Read...

-Father Theo has come to believe that Eva sought an escape from a family curse - the 'pale heritage' of Hafren her forebear, or the curse placed upon the line by the cunning-man Red William in the time of Hendrik Dewulf.
+Father Theo has come to believe that Eva sought an escape from a family curse - the 'pale heritage' of [[Hafren]] her forebear, or the curse placed upon the line by the cunning-man [[Red William]] in the time of [[world-at-large/Hendrik Dewulf|Hendrik Dewulf]].
 He had begun by believing neither curse was real; but as the book concludes, he decides that he has determined to believe in them, rather than accept the three deaths as a futile tragedy.
 'One does not so easily escape the long necessity of faith,' he concludes.